zalando/zalando-howto-open-source/README.md

 If you're not going to accept a PR, reject it ASAP and include a brief explanation why.

+If you're feeling maintainer burnout or facing some trolling behavior, give Jon Schinklert's [Maintainers Guide to Staying Positive](https://github.com/jonschlinkert/maintainers-guide-to-staying-positive) a read; it might help you to feel better.

 ####Use Issues Creatively
 Issues can be good for planning or for onboarding contributors.
 Issues should include a description of the point, question, discovery, or other detail prompting the issue.